blindpirate/gogland-issue/README.md

 go build github.com/blindpirate/gogland-issue
 ```

-It works well since `GOPATH/src/github.com/blindpirate/gogland-issue` can be found.
+It works well since `GOPATH/src/github.com/blindpirate/gogland-issue` and its vendor directory can be found.

 But if I open `<PROJECT_ROOT>/.gogradle/project_gopath/src/github.com/blindpirate/gogland-issue` and set project GOPATH to '<PROJECT_ROOT>/.gogradle/project_gopath' in gogland, something doesn't work as follows: